deleteman/vatican/readme.md

 #Changelog

+##v 1.2.2

++ Fixed bug causing problems with the pre-processing chain and the handler methods.

 ##v 1.2.1

 + Fixed bug causing vatican to match incorrecly urls with similar templates
 + Changed preprocessing chain, so that now handler methods recieve the _next_ function and can trigger the generic error handler functions
-+ Fixed bug causing problems with the pre-processing chain and the handler methods.

 ##v 1.2.0